MINERvA muon neutrino measurement 2022

 Discussion (30-45 min):

 - Mentor leads, students interact.

-- Look at combined plots for your institute in spreadsheet.
+- View and discuss combined plots for your institute in spreadsheet.

 - Help students analyze histograms to find:

 - Neutrino beam momentum and energy